 It’s not just my opinion, studies have shown media exposure lowers self-esteem.

 Consider this: The average woman is a size 14.
 The fashion industry standard for ‘plus size’ starts at size 14, while the average plus size model is a size 8.
 Now, I may not be too good at math (hence the whole therapist gig) but this just doesn’t add up to me.

 For these reason – years ago – I decided to stop buying and reading magazines or publications with heavy advertisement.
-I made the decision to not only minimize the onslaught of advertising telling me my worth was based on my beauty and weight, but to replace it with literary sources that were counter-culture, exposing me to images and writing that advocated for body acceptance and positivity.
+I made the decision to not only minimize the onslaught of advertising telling me my worth was based on my beauty and weight, but to replace it with literary sources that exposed me to images and writing that advocated for body acceptance and positivity.
 I knew I couldn’t just avoid toxic cultural messages about beauty standards, I had to purposely and continually expose myself to media showing a diverse array of body types in a positive and affirming way.

 This past weekend, I spent considerable time perusing some of my favorite body positive blogs, and exploring new ones.
 Whether you have never heard of body positivity or are a seasoned body positivity advocate, I hope that the sampling below is enriching and thought-provoking.